 In the days and weeks after I published an article about whether female founders outperform their male-founded counterparts, I received a lot of feedback.
 Comments from readers, along with my own hindsight, prompted me to look at additional data points.
 For this follow-up piece, I pulled the numbers on investor returns, step-up valuations from final VC round to exit, and time to exit.

-For the original post, I examined valuation and exit data.
-That information shows that among VC-backed companies, those with solely female founders had lower median valuations than those founded by men, and that female-founded companies are acquired much less often.
+The original shows that among VC-backed companies, those with solely female founders had lower median valuations than those founded by men.
 In that article, I expressed disappointment both at those findings and at another well-known disparity between men and women in tech—the extremely low percentage of US venture funding that goes to companies with female founders (about 2.2% in 2017).

 But, as is the case with any dataset, there are limitations on the information presented in that article.

 By way of example, the first chart in the original post shows that, throughout the last decade, VC-backed companies with all-male founding teams had higher median post-valuations than mixed-gender or all-female founding teams.
 I used this data point as one proxy for performance because valuation is one of the best indicators available for a company's success, and PitchBook has robust valuation data.
 But the mere fact that startups founded by women have a lower median valuation than those founded by men doesn't necessarily mean male-founded companies are better performers.
 One alternative explanation?
 It's possible that, on average, investors give male-founded companies higher valuations because of unconscious gender biases.